purduedb/OpenAurora/README.md

 # Contact

-If you have any questions, you are more than welcome to contact Dr. <a href="https://cs.purdue.edu/homes/csjgwang/">Jianguo Wang</a>.
+If you have any questions, you are more than welcome to contact Dr. <a href="https://cs.purdue.edu/homes/csjgwang/" target="_blank">Jianguo Wang</a>.